SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

      theory = 'tddft_response'
    /

-This indicates that the real time (RT) calculation is carried out in the present job.
+This indicates that the real time (RT) calculation to obtain response function is carried out in the present job.
 See :any:`&calculation in Inputs <&calculation>` for detail.

 **&control**